betterscientificsoftware/bssw.io/Articles/Blog/LeadingAScientificSoftwareProject.md

 the time, with the World Wide Web as we know it today just finding its shape at the time.
 We had no expectations for the whole endeavor; but to our surprise, people started using the package.
-And they started asking question.
+And they started asking questions.
 And then they also started contributing functionality.

 All of this led to some sort of reckoning: If we spend time answering questions, we won't have time to write code ourselves; if we start